M4GNV5/CppFun/README.md

 # C pre-processor fun
-Math in the C pre-processor by breaking up Numbers into arrays of 8 bits and implementing common operations on thise arrays.
+Math in the C pre-processor by breaking up Numbers into arrays of 8 bits and implementing common operations on those arrays.

 ## Stuff it can do
 ```C